fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 });
 ``

 We'll also need to define a `.jshintrc` in the root of our project, so that JSHint will know which rules to apply.
 If you have a JSHint plugin turned on in your editor, it will show you any linting errors as well.
 I use [jshint.vim](https://github.com/wookiehangover/jshint.vim).
 Here's an example of a typical `.jshintrc` for one of my projects.
-You'll notice that it has some predefined globals that we'll need to have defined for our testing environment to work.
+You'll notice that it has some predefined globals that we'll be using in our testing environment.

 ```json
 {